SheffieldSwift/Materials/18.08.15/Matthew Spear/Article/README.md

 ![Swift Bootstrap](./Images/Swift Bootstrap.png)

-Swift Bootstrap is a site with a couple of tools to speed up getting a app workings, I've listed the tools here:
+Swift Bootstrap is a site with a couple of tools to speed up building an app, I've listed the tools here:

 * Palette - Generate colour palettes for your iOS project in seconds.
 * Onboarding - Quickly create onboarding slides for your iOS project.